tlienart/layout-tester/syntax/extensions.md

 The `table_class` is a [page variable](/syntax/vars+funs/) that you can specify, and which is empty by default.
-This can be useful if you're using a CSS framework like [Pure][pure.css] which has specific classes for tables with good defaults (here, for instance, we're using [`pure-table`](https://purecss.io/tables/) as the class).
+This can be useful if you're using a CSS framework like [PureCSS][pure.css] which has specific classes for tables with good defaults (here, for instance, we're using [`pure-table`](https://purecss.io/tables/) as the class).